 Lift and drop into loaf tin previously dusted with flour or semolina

-Leave for 2 hours covered with oiled cling film and tea towel
+Leave for 2 hours in a draught free spot, covered with a tea towel.

 Prepare oven about 20 minutes before this